telerik/ajax-docs/controls/editor/functionality/import-and-export/import-from-docx-and-rtf.md

 You can fine tune the importing functionality by using the **ImportSettings** inner tag of the **RadEditor** control.The available configuration options are located in the **Docx** inner tag (for importing DOCX) and the **Rtf** one(for importing RTF).

-These setting are designed and implemented in the document processing libraries and more details about them are available in the [Settings](http://www.telerik.com/help/aspnet-ajax/radwordsprocessing-formats-and-conversion-html-settings.html) article of **HtmlFormatProvider** class.If you need more advanced control over the settings of the**HtmlFormatProvider** instance, you can use the **ImportContent** RadEditor event to implement the desired configurations.You can find an example in the [OnImportContent Event]({%slug editor/server-side-programming/events/onimportcontent%}) help article.
+These setting are designed and implemented in the document processing libraries and more details about them are available in the [Settings](http://www.telerik.com/help/aspnet-ajax/radwordsprocessing-formats-and-conversion-html-settings.html) article of **HtmlFormatProvider** class.
+If you need more advanced control over the settings of the **HtmlFormatProvider** instance, you can use the **ImportContent** RadEditor event to implement the desired configurations.
+You can find an example in the [OnImportContent Event]({%slug editor/server-side-programming/events/onimportcontent%}) help article.

 These lists explain the basics of the Import Settings RadEditor exposes: